-If your house was built after 1st of October 1964 we will have to give copies of the Planning Permission to the Buyers Solicitor.
+If your property was built after 1st of October 1964 we will have to give copies of the Planning Permission to the Buyer's Solicitor.

 It is also necessary to produce evidence that the Conditions in the Planning Permission have been complied with.

-This is done by Declaration from an Engineer or Architect who declares that he has inspected the house and the plans on foot of which the Planning Permission was granted and that the permission was complied with and the house was built in substantial compliance with the Planning Permission.
+This is done by Declaration from an Engineer or Architect who declares that the permission was complied with and the property was built in substantial compliance with the Planning Permission.

-You may have built an extension, garage or shed after you first built or purchased your house.
-If so, evidence will have to be produced in the form of an Engineer's Declaration that the extension was either exempt from the requirement to obtain planning permission or, if permission was required, a declaration that the conditions of the planning permission have been complied with.
+You may have built an extension, garage or shed after you first built or purchased your property.

+If so, evidence will have to be produced in the form of an Engineer's Declaration that the extension was either exempt from the requirement to get planning permission or, if permission was required, a declaration that the conditions of the planning permission have been complied with.

 Building Regulations came in to force on the 1st of June 1992 imposing rigorous standards for construction, extension and renovation works.

 From this date there is a legal obligation to comply with the Building Regulations for all new buildings, alterations, extensions or changes of use.

 If you have carried out any work since this date an architect's declaration of compliance or exemption for the building regulations is required.